dd9jn/rfc4880bis/crypto-refresh.md

 This specification creates a registry of compression algorithm identifiers.
 The registry includes the algorithm name and a reference to the defining specification.
 The initial values for this registry can be found in {{compression-algos}}.
-Adding a new compression key algorithm MUST be done through the IETF CONSENSUS method, as described in {{RFC2434}}.
+Adding a new compression key algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 # Packet Composition {#packet-composition}